uswds/uswds-site/_components/form-controls/05-date-picker.md

 {:.usa-content-list}

-- **Initialization properties.**  There are properties available that will update the component during initialization.
-These properties must be set before the component is initialized in order to have an affect.
+- **Initialization properties.**  The following properties update the component during initialization.
+These properties must be set before the component is initialized in order to have an effect.

 | property | element | effect |
 | --- | --- | ---
-required | input | The date picker component will be required in terms of native form validation. disabled | input | The date picker component will be disabled / readonly.
+required | input | The date picker component will be required in terms of native form validation. disabled | input | The date picker component will be disabled/readonly.
 You can re-enable by executing the `enable` procedure on the component. data-default-value | .usa-date-picker | The date picker input will set this value if it is a valid date.
 The date should be in the format YYYY-MM-DD.

 {:.usa-content-list}

-- **Component properties.**  There are properties available that will alter the component functionality when updated.
-These properties must be set before the component is initialized in order to have an affect.
+- **Component properties.**  The following properties modify component functionality.
+These properties must be set before the component is initialized in order to have an effect.

 | property | element | effect |
 | --- | --- | ---